Final Project: Gecko State — Smart Reptile Habitat System

 Questions and Answers

-What did you design? - Custom PCB (Reptile Monitor) — KiCad schematic and PCB layout - Gecko Shelf — CNC-milled plywood rack - Integration enclosure and in-tank modules — 3D-printed PETG - Top lid — laser-cut MDF - Web dashboard — HTML/JS/CSS frontend + Python Flask backend
+What did you design? - Integration Board (custom PCB) — KiCad schematic and PCB layout - Gecko Shelf — CNC-milled plywood rack (1094 mm tall) - In-tank modules — 3D-printed PETG mounts and guides - Top lid — laser-cut MDF - Web dashboard — HTML/JS frontend + Python Flask backend - Gecko emblem — silicone mold + UV resin cast

 What materials and components were used?
 See BOM above.

 What processes were used?
-CNC milling (PCB + shelf + wax mold), 3D printing, laser cutting, hand soldering, silicone molding, UV resin casting, embedded programming, web development.
+CNC milling (PCB + shelf + wax mold), 3D printing, laser cutting, hand soldering, silicone molding, UV resin casting, embedded programming (Arduino/ESP32), web development.

 How was it evaluated?
-System tested end-to-end: sensors → MQTT → dashboard → device control response confirmed.
+Full end-to-end test: sensors → MQTT → dashboard → device response.
+All 5 devices confirmed working in both auto and manual modes.

 Files for Replication